FANZ

 Viewing bordereaux reports

-Once an event has finished and has an assigned bordereaux configuration, you can view the detailed report in:
+Once an event has finished and has an assigned bordereaux configuration, you can view the detailed report at:

 Events → [Select event] → Bordereaux tab